Research Wilderness Species PopulationFaculty-Led | Ecology & Conservation Zimbabwe

-The ability to monitor and survey species population numbers is fundamental to understanding the ecology of any local environment.
-This program explores the skills and techniques that may be employed in order to measure population numbers.
-Students are given exposure to competencies in a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation and the use of tools such as cyber tracker.
+Students will be given exposure to competencies in a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation, and the use of tools such as CyberTracker.

 The Zambezi Valley is a unique wilderness environment consisting of a string of interlinked national parks which straddle eight countries and are home to the ‘Big 5’.
 Zimbabwe, in particular, has a significantly under-resourced national parks service resulting in large data gaps and a desperate need for species population analysis.
 One of the parks in which we work has had no significant research conducted for several years.
-Parts of the park itself have not been visited by parks officials or rangers for well over a decade.
+Parts of the park itself have not been visited by the relevant officials or rangers for well over a decade.

-EDU Africa has been granted unprecedented research access to three of the region’s most significant national parks; Victoria Falls National Park, Hwange National Park and Chizarira National Park (heavily poached in the recent past and now undergoing rescue).
-Research access includes permission to appropriately travel off the main roads on foot with scouts, to conduct species call-ups, to perform animal reintroductions and to conduct darting and collaring operations.
+This program will be focused on three of the country’s most significant national parks; Victoria Falls National Park, Hwange National Park, and Chizarira National Park (heavily poached in the recent past and now undergoing rescue).
+Activities will include travel off the main roads on foot with scouts, conducting species call-ups, animal reintroductions, and darting and collaring operations.
 Students will use of the full range of survey techniques and report their findings directly to the resident ecologist and other relevant parties.

-Not only are we presented with an extremely broad mandate, we are able to conduct research that is extremely valuable and has a direct impact on plans to revitalize these strategic parks.
-Research work takes place in both Victoria Falls and Chizarira National Parks.
+Not only are we presented with an extremely broad mandate, but we are also able to conduct research that is extremely valuable and has a direct impact on plans to revitalize these strategic parks.

-- Review the skills required in order to safely undertake field research in an African wilderness environment.
+- Review the skills required to safely undertake field research in an African wilderness environment.
 This includes animal behavior, spoor identification, and location-specific survival and navigation skills.